aesop-fables/containr/README.md

 ### Configuring dependencies
 In `containr`, values are registered against unique keys (strings).
 When you request for the container to `get` a dependency, you use a key to refer to it.
 The resolution logic works like:

-1. If the value has already been resolved (or the dependency was registered as a resolved value), then return the value.
+1. Delegate to the configured scope for managing lifecyle (i.e., transient, unique, singleton)
-2. If the value hasn't been resolved and a factory was specified, invoke the factory and cache the value
+2. When the dependency is being resolved and a factory was specified, invoke the factory (the scope may cache the value)
-3. If the value hasn't been resolved and auto-wiring is being used, read the `@inject` decorator usage and determine which dependecies to resolve and pass them into the constructor.
+3. Pass it along to `containr`'s interceptor model.

 ### The "Bootstrapping" Phase
 The process of creating a container is known as the `bootstrapping` phase (or used as a verb to refer to the act of creating the container).

-### Auto-wiring
+### Auto Resolution
-Due to limitations in Typescript's support for overloading, there are functions designed for registering dependencies to use auto-wiring (e.g., add, use).
+Due to limitations in Typescript's support for overloading, there are functions designed for registering dependencies to use auto-resolution (e.g., add, use).

 ### Service Modules
 Service modules are blocks of code that are used to modify a `ServiceCollection`.
 They're designed to be reused and shared across projects (exported from custom npm packages).
 While it can be argued that it overlaps with React's naming conventions for hooks, we've employed a `use*` naming convention for service modules (e.g., `useMyApi`).